 There is a lesson here, and offline retail stores can build on their strengths to keep millennials coming back to their shops and spread the message through word of mouth, which can be amplified by online platforms.
 But, the time

-to act is now, and without the push to digitization in certain aspects of the retailer business, this will not be possible.
+to act is now, and without the push to digitization in certain aspects of the retail business, this will not be possible.